o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 TermStat Query
 =============================

+**Experimental** - This query is currently in an experimental stage and the DSL may change as the code advances.
+For stable term statistic access please see the `ExplorerQuery`.

 The :code:`TermStatQuery` is a re-imagination of the legacy :code:`ExplorerQuery` which offers clearer specification of terms and more freedom to experiment.
 This query surfaces the same data as the `ExplorerQuery` but it allows the user to specify a custom Lucene expression for the type of data they would like to retrieve.
 For example::

     POST tmdb/_search